Defying Wonder By Discovering The Garden Of Eden In The Galapagos Islands

 It was here in the 1800s that Darwin noticed animal species specific to each of the islands that had undergone adaptations to better suit the particular conditions.
 This was most famously focused on the finches, as he observed they had different types of beaks depending on their food sources.
 Today, about 13 different species call the islands home.
 Darwin’s theory extended to countless species now endemic to each separate island.
 This makes the Galapagos the holy grail for scientists and conservationists alike.

 This magical land was intriguingly featured in the novel Moby Dick.
 The story was famously based on the voyage of a ship called Essex that was sunk by a sperm whale, but its origins began in the Galapagos.
 The crew, having captured around 360 tortoises, managed to then set re to Floreana Island.
 They exited after complete destruction, wiping out the island and its animal inhabitants.
 Gratefully, Moby Dick remains a fictional story, and Floreana Island lives magnificently on.
 The true history of the Galapagos is no less destructive, and is also reminiscent of scary bedtime reading.

-It began as a hideout for pirates in between all their pillaging escapades, and progressed to the delightful whalers and seal-fur hunters, who slaughtered several species, including the giant tortoise, close to extinction.
+While today, the Galapagos attracts luxury cruises and mundane eco-conservationists, the islands possess a colourful history, beginning as a hideout for pirates in between all their pillaging escapades, and progressed to the delightful whalers and seal-fur hunters, who slaughtered several species, including the giant tortoise, close to extinction.

 Fast forward through violent convict uprisings and settler assassinations to perhaps the most perplexing episode, where prisoners were forced to construct a massive wall in inhumane conditions, aptly named the “Wall of Tears’’, for no other purpose but to make them suffer.
 Remnants of this charming wall still remain.